Increase your audience with content syndication

 There are numerous content marketing techniques out there to expand a publisher’s reach and improve affiliate conversion rates accordingly.
 One strategy growing in strength is content syndication.
 Here’s how it works and what you need to know before signing up for any content syndication service.

-Content syndication takes a piece of existing content and republishes it on a third-party website for greater reach.
-Whether you’ve written a blog or made a YouTube video, your content can be seen by a wider audience through syndication.
+Content syndication is the act of taking a piece of existing content and republishing it on a third-party website for greater reach.
+Whether you’ve written a blog or made a YouTube video, you can help your content be seen by a wider audience through a range of different content syndication methods.
 It’s beneficial not only for the creator, who gains exposure, but also for the third-party website, which gains content and views.
 With greater exposure comes an increase in click-throughs – and with increased authority as an author, your readers are more likely to trust any affiliate links posted within your syndicated content.

 There are several types of content syndication tools and channels to consider.